swong194/happy-square/README.md

 # Timeline

 ## Day 1
 -  Learn basics of Canvas and obtain audio files
 -  Set up webpack config and index.html
--  Set up canvas
+-  Set up canvas to play audio files and interact with mouse click

 ## Day 2
--  Create a base of effects triggered on click events
+-  Create a base of effects triggered on click events with circles and lines
+-  Randomize and add a layer of physics to account for velocity, acceleration, gravity and collision.
+-  Add bounds to canvas
 -  Add audio interaction
 -  Add feedback for user

 ## Day 3
--  Randomize and add more visual effects
+-  Continue Day 2
--  Add mouse drag feature
+-  Add mouse interactions with objects on screen
--  Add base audio
+-  Add backtrack

 ## Day 4
 -  Add final styling for the page including personal links
 -  Clean and finalize features